DallasUrbanists/dallasurbanists.com/blog/_posts/2023-09-01-yes-you-can-live-in-dallas-without-a-car-the-real-question-is.md

 With your eyes open, your odds of landing a walkable arrangement are no better than before if you don't aim for walkability.
 There are good schools and high paying employers in walkable and non-walkable neighborhoods alike.

 If you aim for walkability, your odds of landing a walkable life are much higher than before.
-But a lack of knowledge (do you know all the transit modes DFW has to offer?), skill (are you able to ride a bicycle?), will (are you willing to trade the comfort of your car with waking up for a morning train?), and means (can you afford to live in a walkable neighborhood?) prevent your odds of a walkable life from being as high as it could be.
+But a lack of knowledge (do you know all the transit modes DFW has to offer?), skill (are you able to ride a bicycle?), will (are you willing to let go of the comfort of your car in exchange for waking up to catch a morning train?), and means (can you afford to live in a walkable neighborhood?) prevent your odds of a walkable life from being as high as it could be.

 **For the final round, aim for walkability with high accuracy.**